Base64 Encoder/Decoder

 - Local Processing:All operations happen in your browser - no data is sent to external servers.

-- Copy-to-Clipboard:One-click copying of results with visual feedback for instant workflow integration.
+- Copy-to-Clipboard:One-click copying of results for instant workflow integration.

 💡 Common Use Cases & Examples